Skip to Content

 Don’t forget to take a breath and enjoy the view!

-A fantastic short hike option in the Coromandel is the Mt Paku Summit hike, a 1.1 km (0.7 mi) out and back trail that will take most people under 30 minutes to complete.
+A fantastic short hike option in the Coromandel is the Mt Paku Summit hike, a 1.1 km (0.7 mi) out-and-back trail that will take most people under 30 minutes to complete.
 The trail starts from the Memorial Reserve car park on Paku Drive, near Tairua.
+If you have a rental car (I like using Discover Cars), reaching this hike will be a breeze.

-What’s cool about this hike is that Mt Paku is actually a dormant volcano that was formed 7 million years ago, and telling your friends back home you’ve walked up a volcano is sure to give you major kudos points.
+What’s cool about this hike is that Mt Paku is actually a dormant volcano that was formed 7 million years ago!
+Telling your friends back home you’ve walked up a volcano is sure to give you major kudos points.

 The trail to the summit, although steep, is quite easy and is suitable for all ages and fitness levels.
 There are handrails and steps at the steep points along the trail to help you along.